 Also Read: Essay on Waste Management

-400 Words Essay on APJ Abdul Kalam
+Essay on APJ Abdul Kalam in 500 Words

 Early Life and Career

-Born to Jainulabdeen and Ashiamma on October 15th, 1931, Kalam faced financial constraints in his family.
+He was born to Jainulabdeen and Ashiamma on October 15th, 1931, Kalam faced financial constraints in his family.
 Despite this, he took up early responsibilities to support them without compromising on his education.
 Graduating in 1954 from Saint Joseph’s College, Tiruchirappalli, and specializing in aerospace engineering from the Madras Institute of Technology, he embarked on a career at the Aeronautical Development Establishment of the Defense Research and Development Organization (DRDO) as a chief scientist.

 Further Achievements and Contributions